hartrusion/PhxNetMod/README.md

 hydraulic systems as it would be used in electronic circuits calculation.
 This is also addressed by a theory called bond graphs.

+**Please note: This is work in progess.
+It's propably not good code and only published to have easy access to it and disclose source code of my projects for security reasons.** I strongly believe that beeing able to disclose the full source and allow people to complile and build projects themselves is a proper way to prove that an application does not pose any risks.

 It was designed as the core of the chornobyl RBMK simulator project.

 The usual academic  approach is to generate a state space representation of